noahshrader/pullr/SHORTCODES.md

 `<span data-pullr="campaign-charity-name">PETA</span>`

 ###Campaign attributes
-As for June 2014 list of available fields look like:
+As for June 2014 list of available fields looks like:

 ```
 alias: "Fun_For_Freedom"